 All-Weather Gear

 Look, to say that Montana weather can change in an instant is a real understatement.
-On the first day of summer of this year, two popular mountain drives, Going-to-the-Sun Road and Beartooth Pass, were partially shut down due to snow.
+During spring and the first days of summer, it's not uncommon for two popular mountain drives, Going-to-the-Sun Road and Beartooth Pass, to be partially shut down due to snow.
 Obviously, this type of unique weather depends on the elevation, but it did snow enough to accumulate for a few hours even at Bozeman’s elevation.
 So, be mindful of the forecast for where you’re traveling and how high you’ll be traveling upward.
 We recommend always keeping a warm coat, hat, gloves, blanket, and boots in your car year-round.
 Yes, even in August.
+Don't worry, we have a vast selection of Montana hoodies and sweatshirts to choose from!

 Snacks and Water

 While this is another great way to stay prepared for wild weather, snacks are essential to a good road trip.
-My friends and I generally begin any road trip with a quick pit stop to a gas station where each of us buys something sweet and something salty.
+My friends and I generally begin any road trip with a quick pit stop at a gas station where each of us buys something sweet and something salty.
 Then, we share our delicacies amongst the car, rating the best and worst snacks.
 A couple of bottles of fresh water are nice to have in the car, too, in case of emergency.
 Don’t leave them in there if your car will be sitting in the sun for a long period of time.
-For snacks, we love a good Montana made snack stick or something crunchy, like Kracklin Kamut!
-Made in Big Sandy, Montana, kamut is a large grain wheat that is roasted in small batches and lightly seasoned with salt, kind of like corn nuts.
+For snacks, we love a good Montana-made snack stick or something crunchy, like Montana Mountain Munch!
+Made in Kalispell, Montana, you'll love this blend of gourmet caramel popcorn, huckleberry popcorn, and huckleberry pretzel bites.
 We totally dig this crunchy, Montana goodness!

 Music Other Than the Radio